codehearts/remembear/CONTRIBUTING.md

 Remembear is written with the latest stable version of Rust and makes extensive use of these crates:

 - [Diesel](http://diesel.rs) for persistent storage with sqlite3

+### Adding Service Integrations

+Integration with external services can be added with support for local storage.

+1. Create a directory for your integration in `src/integration/`
+1. Implement the `Integration` trait
+  - `name` should return a name for your integration
+  - `execute` is where you can implement a CLI interface for your integration
+  - `notify` is called when a scheduled reminder goes off.
+This is where you'll integrate with the external service and do something with the reminder.
+1. Initialize your integration in `Integrations::new()`
+1. Last but not least, enable your integration in `remembear.yml`!

+You can look at `src/integration/console/` for an example which writes to stdout, with support for setting colors for assignees in the database via a CLI interface.

 ### Unit Tests